Family of man killed in officer-involved shooting stands by SFPD

 A relative read a surprising statement from the Eid family.
 "We understand the consequences of Jehad's actions.
 We stand by the officer's decision to use lethal force."

 Not everyone felt that way.
-An employee from the barber shop was heard yelling, "I got kids, five people were shot."
+An employee from the barber shop was heard yelling, "I got kids," as the shooting unfolded.
+Four people inside were shot in the crossfire.

+San Francisco Police Chief William Scott couldn't say how four victims were wounded.
+"There were a lot of people involved.
+We don't know whose bullets hit who."

 Click here to learn more about this story.